yhao-z/T2LR-Net/README.md

 ## 2. Data

-We only provide the OCMR test dataset and the corresponding radial-16 under-sampling masks as demo data here, in `data` file folder.
+We only provide the OCMR test dataset and the corresponding radial-16 under-sampling masks as demo data here.
+You may get the corresponding files in ***Release*** page of this repo.
+The files are zipped into `data.zip`.
+You should download, put and unzip it into the `./data` file folder.

 At the time we train the T$^2$LR-Net, publicly available data for dynamic MRI is very few.
 We could only use a small-size dataset.
 However, in the year we've been writing and revising, a large number of dynamic MRI raw data were open, such as [OCMR](https://www.ocmr.info/) and [CMRxRecon](https://cmrxrecon.github.io/Home.html).
 Thus, we highly recommend you to use a large-size dataset to fully investigate your to-be-proposed network.